Parent concern

 The first check is diagnostic, not dramatic

-• Algebra readiness, layout, topic connections, and early exam-style interpretation.
+• Algebra readiness, layout, topic connections, and whether the student can handle early exam-style question wording.

-• Whether Year 9 work is preparing the student for Year 10 expectations.
+• Whether what the student is doing in Year 9 is actually preparing them for Year 10 expectations, or just covering ground.

-• Which foundation gaps should be fixed before full exam pressure begins.
+• Which foundation gaps need fixing before exam pressure becomes the main focus.

 Matching class routes